GTArrow/kafkaServer/AWS_Info/readme.md

 ## Test your account by running following testing examples

+🚨 **Important Note:** Everytime you run the fetch function, it will send data Firehose, which may incur a cost, so please don't run the fetch function too many times

 ### Test the Lamda function that send forest data to Kinesis
 ![alt text](image.png)

-Go to function fetch_forest_weather_data_to_firehose, read the basic code logic, go to the Test section, run the following testing event.
+Go to function fetch_forest_weather_data_to_firehose, **read the logic and get familar with how it send data to firehose**, go to the Test section, run the following testing event.
 Click on Test, you will send a record to Kinesis

 ![alt text](image-1.png)